Oravais: History

-Oravais was detached from Vörå as a semiautonomous entity with their own chapel in 1676 and became an independent parish in 1859.
+Oravais was detached from Vörå as a semiautonomous chapel of ease in 1676 and became an independent parish in 1859.

 The Battle of Oravais was a critical event during the Finnish War 1808–09 between Russia and Sweden, and took place on September 14, 1808.
 The Russian troops won the battle, which became the turning point in the war.
 After the defeat of Sweden in the war, Finland became a Grand Duchy under Russia.

 In the village Kimo ([ˈɕɪ̌mːʊ], [ˈtɕimu]) the ironworks Kimo bruk, (Kimo works) was founded in 1703 by the Stockholm businessman Petter Heijke, who already ran Orisberg works in the neighbouring municipality Storkyro.
 Several helve hammers were built at the works; they were actuated by water power from the Kimo river.
 The ruins of the forge, which was built at the works in 1791, still remain.
 The enterprise came to an end in the 1860s; after that water mills were set up in the building.
 The mill was closed in 1979.
 Since 1986, the old mill is the scene for an outdoor theater every summer.
 Historical plays, written by playwrights with local association, are often performed.

 The iron ore was shipped to Oravais and worked up at Oravais blast furnace before it was transported to Kimo works.
 In the same place, Oravais factory was established after the ironworks era was over; for many years it was an important textile industry.
 The factory contributed to the character of Oravais by giving the municipality some mobility of inhabitants and a presence of casual labourers – otherwise an alien phenomenon on the Finnish countryside – and the corollary occurrence of socialist ideas.
 The vast majority of the inhabitants, however, were farmers until modernity progressed in the 20th century.